wp-plugins/simple-subscribe/readme.txt

 Forms have both client / server side validation and they are literally bulletproof.
 There plenty of other features you will find "on the run".

-**Newly** you can change the look of the e-mail digest, colours, type etc. and contact all your subscribers directly with your own Subject and Message right from your Wordpress dashboard.
+**New** you can change the look of the e-mail digest, colours, type etc. and contact all your subscribers directly with your own Subject and Message right from your Wordpress dashboard.

 If you are a **Developer**, what you're looking for is [here.](http://wordpress.org/plugins/simple-subscribe/other_notes/ "Developer's Guide")

+= ReadyGraph App =

+This menu item allows users to sign up for a free ReadyGraph account, or sync an existing free ReadyGraph account.
+Once a ReadyGraph account is synced, this menu item is where the user manages their ReadyGraph account, views email addresses, sends emails to their community members, and views insights on user growth.

 = Requirements =

 1. Wordpress at least version 3.3
 1. PHP at least version 5.3.1
 1. Working e-mail functions on your server

-= Road-map =

-This is what I plan to implement in upcoming versions of **Simple Subscribe**, those things in bold are priority!

-1. **E-mail queque,** so we won't overkill the server with thousands of subscribers.
-1. Subscribe - select digest post type (post / page ... others)
-1. Custom E-mail template header image
-1. Ability to edit subscribers
-1. Allow language support and translations
-1. Subscribers import ( xml / csv / tsv *(maybe xls?)*)
-1. Subscribers import maybe from other places / plugins?
-1. Plugin "messages" settings
-	* Confirm subscription message
-	* Unsubscription message
-	* Thank you message and all others

 == Installation ==